Checkmarx/kics/docs/secrets.md

 ## Password and Secrets
 Being the only query written in Golang, it involves several rules to cover the maximum possible cases.
 These rules bases on regexes.
 Each one is mainly composed of id, name and regex.

 Since there are cases where it is necessary to filter the results of these rules (i.e. cases to exclude), you can use **allowRules**.
 Basically, there are two types: **specific allowRules**, which is just applied to a specific rule and **generic allowRules**, which is applied to all rules.

+**NOTE:** Terraform variables will not be resolved.
+Password and Secrets query will scan and point directly to tfvars file.

 ```json
 {